miragejs/ember-cli-mirage/docs/v0.0.29/defining-routes.md

 this.post('/api/users');
 ```

-View the [full reference](../shorthands) to see all available shorthands.
+View the [shorthand reference](../shorthands) to see all available shorthands.

 ## Dynamic status codes and HTTP headers